 Unbearable Ambiguity: How does ambiguity serve as a structuring mechanism of social life?

 - Ambiguous identities (racial, linguistic, gender, etc.)

 Unbearable Futures: How do humanities studies trouble the assumption of a happy future?

 - Future role of the humanities and the arts

 - Future of the academy and/or free speech on college campuses

-Please submit 250-word abstracts to email@example.com, or using this online form.
+Please submit 250-word abstracts to email@example.com, or use this online form.
 Individual, panel, and roundtable proposals are welcome.
 Undergraduate students are invited to present their research via interactive poster sessions or individual papers with the support of a faculty member.
-Deadline for submission is January 15, 2017.
+Deadline for submission is February 15, 2017.
 Conference will be held April 7-8, 2017, on Shenandoah University’s main campus in Winchester, VA.